lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---
-## An idea is freely given
+## An idea is freely given and left in the open

 ---

-## Anyone can engage, when, where and how they want
+## Anyone can engage, when, where, how and how long they want

 <!---
 No individual needs permission (competitive) or consensus (cooperative) to propose an idea or initiate a project.